enginmanap/limonEngine-docs/docs/GettingStarted.rst

 Running
 =======

 Limon engine takes single parameter, and that is the path to first map file to load.
-If no parameter is passed, it defaults to "./Data/Maps/World001.xml", which is a test map that has samples for capabilities of the engine.
+If no parameter is passed, Limon first tries to get the file name from release settings file, at ./Data/Release.xml, if file not found, or no world name specified, it defaults to "./Data/Maps/World001.xml", which is a test map that has samples for capabilities of the engine.

 The Custom trigger are automatically loaded from the same directory of the engine binary, with name  *libcustomTriggers*, the extension of that file depends on the platform(dll, so, dynlib).